Synss/python-mbedtls/README.rst

 True

-Static and ephemeral Elliptic curve Diffie-Hellman
+Static and ephemeral elliptic curve Diffie-Hellman
 --------------------------------------------------

 The *mbedtls.pk* module provides the ECC cryptosystem.
 This includes: